The Known World: Synopsis

+As the story unfolds, it reveals the moral contradictions and social complexities of a society built on human bondage.
+The disappearance of several enslaved people from the Townsend plantation triggers a chain of events that exposes the fragile foundations of this oppressive system.

 Awards and nominations

 The novel won a National Book Critics Circle Award and the Pulitzer Prize for Fiction in 2004.
 In 2005, it won the International Dublin Literary Award, one of the richest literary awards for a novel in the English language.
 It was a finalist for the 2003 National Book Award.

 In 2009, the website The Millions polled 48 critics, writers, and editors; the panel voted The Known World the second best novel since 2000.
 In 2015, the BBC polled American critics and ranked The Known World the "second greatest novel of the 21st century so far".
+In 2024, the New York Times ranked it the 4th best book of the 21st century.